briarrej/Final-Project/README.md

 # Final-Project
-Final project with Morgan Miller
+Final project with Morgan Miller and Briarre Johnson